TobKed/fetch-apache-ga-stats/README.md

  * by using [fetch_apache_projects_with_ga.py](scripts/fetch_apache_projects_with_ga.py) python script and committing changes
  * automatically by [Fetch Apache Repositories with GA](.github/workflows/fetch-apache-repos-with-ga.yml) action (changes committed automatically when occur).

-Running python script and action cause many requests in behalf of used GitHub Access token which may cause in exceeding quota limits.
+Running python script and action causes many requests on behalf of used GitHub Access tokens which may cause exceeding quota limits.

 ## GitHub Actions Secrets: